General FAQ

 What is the fee structure?

-The optional service fee can be activated and deactivated from your Partner Dashboard.
-The fee can be paid out in crypto (BTC or USDC on Polygon) or fiat (USD or EUR).
+The optional service fee can be activated or deactivated from your Partner Dashboard.
+It can be paid out in crypto (BTC or USDC on Polygon) or fiat (USD or EUR).
+Payments are subject to a minimum withdrawal of 500 USD and will be processed upon request.

 How long will the integration take?